 There are all sorts of social networking sites on the web.
 They can be a great starting point.
 It is nice to meet up with people who are going through the same adventures as you are and exchanging experiences can be very strengthening.
-Check out our get social and connected section to find organisations that matches Swedes with Newbies, where you amongst many find these;
+Check out our get social and connected section to find organisations that matches Swedes with Newbies.

 Go for a fika